stuartellis/stuartellis-site-hugo/content/articles/python-learning-resources.md

 [Python Bytes](https://pythonbytes.fm/) is a weekly news show for Python, with episodes that are about 15 minutes long.

 [Podcast.__init__](https://www.pythonpodcast.com/) and [Talk Python to Me](https://talkpython.fm/) both run interviews with software project leaders and key community members.
 Episodes are usually just over 60 minutes long.

-# Beyond the Basics

-After you have worked with Python for a while, buy a copy of [Fluent Python](https://www.oreilly.com/library/view/fluent-python/9781491946237/).
-This book will enable you to write idiomatic and efficient code.

-If you use Python for data science or other demanding applications, read [High Performance Python](https://www.oreilly.com/library/view/high-performance-python/9781449361747/).